KryptoKoins/KryptoKoinsTrade/README.md

 For more information, as well as an immediately useable, binary version of the KryptoKoinsTrade, see https://www.kryptokoins.trade/.

 License

-kryptokoins is released under the terms of the MIT license.
+KryptoKoinsTrade is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.

 Development process

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

 If it is a simple/trivial/non-controversial change, then one of the kryptokoins developers simply pulls it.